 To avoid the influence of dust and/or moisture in the air, please keep the surface of the device clean and dry.

 Do Not Operate in Wet Conditions.

-In order to avoid short circuiting to the interior of the device or electric shock, please do not operate the instrument in a humid environment.
+To avoid short-circuiting to the interior of the device or electric shock, please do not operate the instrument in a humid environment.

 Do Not Operate in an Explosive Atmosphere.